openframeworks/ofBook/chapters/animation/chapter.md

     private:
-        // variables not to be accessed from the outside int pct;  // percent of movement
+        // variables not to be accessed from the outside float pct;  // percent of movement
         float radius;
         ofPoint ptA;
         ofPoint ptB;